kleqing/mchost/README.md

 # Minecraft Cloud Shell Tutorial & Info

-In this project, we'll teach you host your very own Java/Bedrock Minecraft Server using `Google Cloud Shell`.
-This works under `Ubuntu/Debian` based Linux operation system.
+This is the project that can host a minecraft server in cloud

 **The following features are added into this project are:**
 - Supports different type of Bedrock Servers
 - Clean & Friendly Interface
 - Supports Additional type of Java Server *(eg. Sponge, Paper, Fabric etc)*
 - Added Server Management
-- Easier functional scripts *(eg. [**./uninstall**](https://github.com/lordofwizard/mcserver/blob/main/README.md#uninstallremove-the-server) allows you to delete your server easily)*
+- Easier functional scripts *(eg. [**./uninstall**](https://github.com/kleqing/mchost/blob/main/README.md#uninstallremove-the-server) allows you to delete your server easily)*
 - Instant EULA script setup *(Completly skipping this part which makes other people's life much easier to manage)*
 - Faster Server Installation *(It would probably take you like approx 30 seconds to setup a server)*